 On June 5, 2020, Governor Newsom released a document that provides guidance for cardrooms (formally known as gambling establishments), satellite wagering facilities, and racetracks with onsite wagering to support a safe, clean environment for workers.
 This document also provides guidance for TPPPS businesses that operate within a gambling establishment, where applicable.
 The guidelines recommended effective date of opening for cardrooms that had approved county variances to be no sooner than June 12, 2020.
-An updated version of the publication was subsequently released on July 2, 2020.
+An updated version of the publication was subsequently released on July 2, 2020 and July 28, 2020.
 The Commission has acknowledged the guidance documents in developing the emergency sanitation plan regulations.
-Notably, as guidance are not requirements, cardrooms were/are able to accept said guidelines as such however there is no enforcement component available as said guidance are not mandatory provisions in which cardrooms must comply with.
-Notably, of the cardrooms that resumed operations, observations indicate that the majority of cardrooms choose to not implement some or majority of the said guidance while operating.
+Notably, as guidance are not requirements, cardrooms were able to accept said guidelines, however, there is vagueness as to the enforcement component available when guidance is issued as the guidelines are not all mandatory provisions in which cardrooms must comply.
+Notably, of the cardrooms that resumed operations, observations indicate that the majority of cardrooms choose to not implement some or the majority of the said guidance while operating.
+The Commission provided consultation to the Governor's Office, CDPH, and the DIR on the guidelines provided and noticed the entities that the Commission would need to promulgate emergency regulations in order to enforce the guidelines issued.

-One July 1, 2020, Governor Newsom and the CDPH released guidance directing counties that have been on the County Monitoring List for three consecutive days or more to close indoor operations for certain sectors which promote the mixing of populations beyond households and make adherence to physical distancing and wearing face coverings difficult.
+On July 1, 2020, Governor Newsom and the CDPH released guidance directing counties that have been on the County Monitoring List for three consecutive days or more to close indoor operations for certain sectors which promote the mixing of populations beyond households and make adherence to physical distancing and wearing face coverings difficult.
 The directive includes the closing of cardrooms within the specified counties.
 On July 1, the following 19 counties were impacted: Contra Costa; Fresno; Glenn; Imperial; Kern; Kings; Los Angeles; Merced; Orange; Riverside; Sacramento; San Bernardino; San Joaquin; Santa Barbara; Santa Clara; Solano; Stanislaus; Tulare; and Ventura.
 On July 7, 2020 and July 8, 2020, additional counties were added, totaling 27 counties.